 - You need to be a resident of Canada

 - You have to be at least 18 years of age (or the age of majority in your province or territory)

 If you fit the three requirements we talked about above, you likely qualify.
 But if you are looking to buy a second home or a new home as a previous homeowner, this account isn't for you.

-You are considered a first-time homebuyer, for the purposes of this plan, if you haven’t owned a home where you've lived at any time in the year the account is opened or during the previous four calendar years.
+You are considered a first-time homebuyer, for the purposes of this plan, if you (or your spouse) haven’t owned a home where you've lived at any time in the year the account is opened or during the previous four calendar years.
 For example, if you bought your first home in 2015 and sold it in 2018 and have been renting or living with parents or a non-spouse ever since, you would be considered a first-time homebuyer again.

 Wondering how this new account stacks up with the TFSA and RRSP?
 The Tax-Free First Home Savings Account in Canada is the best of both worlds.